 I like to be in control of what my computers do.
 I especially don’t

 like if they start sending data to corporations without my consent

 [I don’t consider hidden agreements in 1000 page documents consenting]

 I also don’t like a single company storing all my web searches in a personalized form.
-Even though I’m not fully able to stay away from Google, I don’t use it their search engine.
+In an effort to stay away from Google, I don’t use it their search engine.
 To search the web, I stick to DuckDuckGo with some excursions to StartPage, if the desired results don’t come up on DDG.
 The nice !Bangs feature of DDG matches this very easy since all you have to do is add a ‘!sp’ to your search terms.

 As for social networking I rely on decentralized services.
 As a general rule I don’t use any service where I can’t run my own server (which doesn’t mean that I always do run my own instance).
-I do have some accounts on the big social networks, but these are mainly to read along.
-Microblogging is the perfect format since I usually don’t have much to say anyway.
-So I’m using GNU Social on fragdev.com
+I run my own Hubzilla instance on grindcore.ch.
+Since I usually don’t have a lot to say, I also like microblogging, for wich I use SDF’s Mastodon instance.

 Since I love coffee, I might as well devote a section of this page to it.
 So, this is how I make coffee: